sjentsch/lsjDocs/Ch12/Ch12_Regression_09.rst

 Like any population parameter, the regression coefficients *b* cannot be estimated with complete precision from a sample of data;
-that’s part of why we need hypothesis tests.
-Given this, it’s quite useful to be able to report confidence intervals that capture our uncertainty about the true value of *b*.
-This is especially useful when the research question focuses heavily on an attempt to find out *how* strongly variable *X* is related to variable *Y*, since in those situations the interest is primarily in the regression
+that is part of why we need hypothesis tests.
+Given this, it is quite useful to be able to report confidence intervals that capture our uncertainty about the true value of *b*.
+Thit is especially useful when the research question focuses heavily on an attempt to find out *how* strongly variable *X* is related to variable *Y*, since in those situations the interest is primarily in the regression